paulozip/arauto/README.md

 * **ACF** (Autocorrelation function) and **PACF** (Parcial correlation function) for terms estimation
 * Customize ARIMA terms or **let Alchemy choose the best for you** based on your data
 * **Grid search** feature for parameters tuning
-* Code generation: at the end of the process, Alchemy returns the code used in the process
+* Code generation: at the end of the process, Alchemy returns the code used to transform the data and train the model

 # Getting started
 Alchemy can be used in three different ways: